Strategic Intelligence Briefing · Prepared for the Condor Software leadership teamIndependent research by BioCreative Strategies

 Brand-aware presentation

 Your brand language, palette, typography, and product taxonomy scraped and applied so deliverables feel native.
-This page is itself the example — Condor purple #613DF0 and navy #241348 lifted directly from condorsoftware.com.
+This page is itself the example — Condor primary #613DF0 and dark #241348 lifted directly from condorsoftware.com.

 Stack: Firecrawl branding extraction · brand-token translation layer